Transient User and Developer Manual

 • history-key If multiple prefix commands should share a single value, then this slot has to be set to the same value for all of them.
 You probably don’t want that.

-• transient-suffix and transient-non-suffix play a part when determining whether the currently active transient prefix command remains active/transient when a suffix or abitrary non-suffix command is invoked.
+• transient-suffix and transient-non-suffix play a part when determining whether the currently active transient prefix command remains active/transient when a suffix or arbitrary non-suffix command is invoked.
 See Transient State.

 • incompatible A list of lists.
 Each sub-list specifies a set of mutually exclusive arguments.
 Enabling one of these arguments causes the others to be disabled.
 An argument may appear in multiple sub-lists.